output configuration representation

 enabled1

-Describes enabled state
+describes enabled state

 Describes whether a device is enabled, i.e. device is used to display content by the compositor.
 This wraps a boolean around an int to avoid a boolean trap.